ArthurDuval/2D-game/README.md

 Feel free to contribute by submitting bug reports, feature requests, or pull requests.
 For major changes, please open an issue first to discuss the proposed changes.

 ---

-Feel free to customize this template based on your specific project details and requirements.
-Good luck with your game development!